enabledhq/enabledhq.github.io/_drafts/2019-02-05-opinionated-app-design.md

 Sometimes people changed their name because they were losing, or maybe they were winning (sorely).
 It turned out that the simplicity of assigning names led to inside-jokes and creativity in how they were used.

+We put a lot of attention to detail into places you wouldn't expect.
+Like, how do we generate game codes?
+I wanted *aesthetically pleasing* game codes, not just random numbers and letters.
+I wanted *nice looking* letters, and even the *nice sounding* sequences of letters.
+Take a look at the image below cycling through some random game codes.

+[Cycling through random codes gif]

+To do this we have a state machine that looks like the following:

+[State machine diagram]

+And when you first join a game you get assigned a random, emotionally charged animal name:

+[Gif of generating a random name]

+Because the core design of the app is so simple and focused, it let us spend time polishing the details.

 ## Don't do what other apps do

 Don't follow convention when making an app.
 Don't mimic existing apps that employ [dark](https://medium.com/@scf4/an-example-of-a-dark-pattern-in-facebook-messenger-4211772e744f) [patterns](https://medium.com/@GabeRealMedina/is-facebook-messenger-still-experimenting-with-dark-ux-bcbeac45dcb) (hey, Facebook Messenger).